 (4) New flooring

 Your existing garage floor is likely to be uneven and damaged, so you should factor in the cost buying a new one.
 Pouring a new concrete slab will cost around £1,000.
 In addition (depending on the age of the structure) a damp proof course may be required as well consideration over the cost of new floor finishes such as wood, tiling or carpet.

 (5) Walls and ceilings

 If your garage is integral to your house, then the walls and ceiling may be suitable as they are.
-Plastering of existing walls may be required to provide a clean smooth finish for decorating and this would cost around £500.
-An external garage will need insulation to keep it cosy and warm and reduce heating bills.
-If you are dividing the room or converting an external garage, you may need internal stud walls.
-If you require stud walls you should allow around £750 per wall.
+Plastering of existing walls may be required to provide a clean smooth finish for decorating which will cost around £500.
+Remember also that an external garage will need insulation to keep it cosy and warm whilst helping to reduce heating bills.
+If you are dividing the room or converting an external garage, you will also need internal stud walls which should cost around £750 per wall.

 Whilst the above points include the basic requirements, there may be additional costs depending on the use of the room and the finishes required.
 For example, if you want hardwood windows and doors these will cost more than basic PVC ones.
 You might also like to include extras such as roof lights, underfloor heating or fitted furniture.

 If you choose to use a designer or architect to help you make the best use of your space than you should also add their fees to your build budget.